Darion/links/linux.md

 * [wtee](http://wtee.readthedocs.io/en/latest/) - Much like the unix tee utility, wtee duplicates standard input to standard output, while also making the piped data viewable on a web page
 * [gotty](https://github.com/yudai/gotty) - Share your terminal as a web application
 * [Archlinux no DE install guide](http://nicholasglazer.github.io/arch-cheat-sheet/)
+* [tmux-xpanes](https://github.com/greymd/tmux-xpanes) - Awesome way to create multiple tmux panes

 ## sysadm

 * [automatron](https://github.com/madflojo/automatron) - Autonomous IT Systems Monitoring and Remediation
 * [restic](https://restic.github.io/) is a program that does backups right
 * [monit](https://mmonit.com/monit) - small open source utility for managig and monitoring Unix systems
+* [cryfs](http://www.cryfs.org/) encrypts your files, so you can safely store them anywhere.
+It works well together with cloud services like Dropbox, iCloud, OneDrive and others.

 ## WM